 How the light falls on your subject is key to using shadows in photography.
 In other words the direction the light is coming from, and how it falls on your subject.

-Front lighting isn’t used as a main light for creating shadows in photos, unless it is placed high and angled down towards the subject.
+Front lighting isn’t used as a main light for creating shadows in photos, unless it’s placed high and angled down towards the subject in the butterfly lighting position.
 Of all the light directions you could use, front lighting creates the least amount of shadow.

 Backlight on the other hand creates shadow on the camera side of the subject.
 Silhouettes are an extreme example.